50 Running Terms: Terminology All Runners Should Know

 #2: Base Mileage

-The average number of miles (or kilometers) you run per week before beginning a specific training plan or starting speed workouts.
+Base mileage is the average number of miles (or kilometers) you run weekly before beginning a specific training plan or starting to incorporate speed workouts into your schedule.

 #3: Body Glide